ilikelinux0/ilikelinux0/README.md

 Hello I am Yiğit and I am currently a university student for Computer Engineering.

-I am interested in cyber security but i first want to become a good developer to be able to break things better and easily.
+I am interested in cyber security.

+I believe that to be able to break things better you gotta know how to make and build them.
+So I am trying to be a better programmer as well.

+^     ^
+ >   <
+   w

+holy that cat looks nice.